Screenshots

 folder>/CuePlay.
 That's all and should make CuePlay do it's job.

-Using Ubuntu, just install the
+Using Ubuntu, just install

-to the ALSA sound system on your primary sound device (hw:0,0) and
+on your primary sound device (hw:0,0) and expects it's music in the

 After installing CuePlay, you can edit '~/.cueplay/cueplay.ini'